hayes0278/Speech-Recognition/README.md

 ## Limitations
 - Does not contain required security code for a production deployment.
-- Should be able to accept voice input from the users micophone.
+- Should be able to accept voice input stream from the users' micophone.